Wish You Were Here (Pink Floyd album): Packaging and album cover art

-The cover images were photographed by Aubrey "Po" Powell, Thorgerson's partner at the design studio Hipgnosis, and inspired by the idea that people tend to conceal their true feelings, for fear of "getting burned", and thus two businessmen were pictured shaking hands, one man on fire.
+The cover images were photographed by Aubrey Powell, Thorgerson's partner at the design studio Hipgnosis, and inspired by the idea that people tend to conceal their true feelings, for fear of "getting burned", and thus two businessmen were pictured shaking hands, one man on fire.
 "Getting burned" was also a common phrase in the music industry, used often by artists denied royalty payments.
 Two stuntmen were used (Ronnie Rondell Jr. and Danny Rogers), the former dressed in a fireproof suit covered by a business suit.
 His head was protected by a hood, underneath a similarly fireproof wig, and fire-resistant gel was applied to him.
 The photograph was taken at Warner Bros.
 Studios in California, known at the time as The Burbank Studios.
 While the first fourteen takes were successful, Rondell suffered minor burns when the wind changed direction on the fifteenth, singeing his moustache.
 The two stuntmen changed positions, and the image was later reversed.

 The back cover depicts a faceless "Floyd salesman", in Thorgerson's words, "selling his soul" in the desert (shot in the Yuma Desert in California again by Powell).
 The absence of wrists and ankles signifies his presence as an "empty suit".
 The inner sleeve shows a veil concealing a nude woman in a windswept Norfolk grove, and a splash-less diver at Mono Lake – titled Monosee (the German translation of Mono Lake) in the liner notes – in California (again emphasising the theme of absence).
 Various releases on vinyl included a postcard with this image.
 The decision to shroud the cover in black plastic was not popular with the band's US record company, Columbia Records, which insisted that it be changed but was over-ruled.
 EMI was less concerned; the band were reportedly extremely happy with the end product, and when presented with a pre-production mockup, they accepted it with a spontaneous round of applause.